joaoroscoe/rsync-time-machine/README.md

 * dayly backups are backups created at 0h:00m on every day;
 * hourly backups are backups created at 00m of every hour;

-For the scheme above to work well, we need to make sure that copies are created at round times - the cronjob mentioned above must be created keeping that in mind.
-Se create teh conjob to run the script each 5m, 10m, 15m, 20m or 30m.
+For the scheme above to work well, we need to make sure that copies are created at round times - the cronjob must be created keeping that in mind.
+Please create the cronjob to run the script each 5m, 10m, 15m, 20m or 30m.